 1. Identify the job-specific tasks.
 The goal of deconstructing the job tasks is to understand what is involved and where to provide support.
 Using this rapid approach, you don’t identify all of the steps of each task at this stage.
 This lets you get a quick overview perspective of things.
 You can then identify the detailed steps of each task later in the process.

-2. Identify related concepts.
+2. Capture related concepts.
 Capture the higher-level concepts associated with each task.
 These describe what the task is, where the task fits in to the overall flow and its importance to the organization.
 Identifying the associated concepts provides the context of how tasks fit into the big picture.

 3. Organize the tasks and concepts into meaningful business processes.
 In this phase, you group the tasks and concepts into logical units or processes.

 After identifying the tasks and concepts, map them to the different job roles that require the tasks (Gottfredson & Mosher, 2010).

 When to Use Performance Support

 You may use performance support as one part of the learning landscape when your needs analysis shows that employees may benefit from consistent timely support in the workflow.
 It makes sense to provide support rather than training, when you know or suspect that an external memory aid is will close the performance gap.